- Testing Within Your Country of Citizenship

 - You must present a valid passport with name, photograph and signature as your primary ID document.

 - If you are working in Saudi Arabia and are not a citizen, you may use your employer-sponsored Iqama Residence Identification along with a supplemental ID that includes your name, photograph and signature.
 You must present two forms of identification.

-- If you are testing in a European Union, Schengen Zone or Arab States of the Gulf (GCC) country other than the one where you reside, you can use your valid national or European identity card, if you have one.
+- If you are testing in a European Union, Schengen Zone, Arab States of the Gulf (GCC) countries or Mercosur countries other than the one where you reside, you can use your valid national or European identity card, if you have one.
 The card must contain your name; a recent, recognizable photo; your date of birth; and your signature.
 If this identification does not contain all of these elements, you will be required to present a second ID from the list of acceptable secondary identifications.